-We are proud to partner with Denver Public Schools and Boston public schools to expand access to summer learning for middle school students.
+We are proud to partner with Boston Public Schools, Denver Public Schools, Holyoke Public Schools, and Providence Public Schools to expand access to summer learning for middle school students.
 District partners cover program costs and provide student recruitment and infrastructure support.
 Our Summer Teaching Fellows are over 75% local and receive career counseling and support to teach locally.
 Local professional educators coach at our summer fellowship and return to their schools as coaches and leaders.

-We partner with charter schools in Boston and Denver including Boston Preparatory, KIPP MA, Brooke Charter Schools, STRIVE Prep, and KIPP CO.
+We partner with charter schools in Boston including Boston Collegiate, Boston Preparatory, Bridge Boston, Brooke Charter Schools, KIPP MA, and MATCH Education and in Denver including DSST, STRIVE Prep, and KIPP CO.
 Charter students enroll in our summer academy, alumni teach as teaching fellows, and professional educators coach our fellows.
-We seek new partnerships with schools interested in reversing summer learning loss while diversifying their teacher and leader pipeline.
+We seek new partnerships with schools interested in reversing summer learning loss recruiting their high school students and alumni to teaching.

 Local foundations in the communities we serve make our work possible.
 They help us gain local context, identify key partners, and bring high-quality summer learning opportunities.
 We are grateful to parnter with local foundations in Boston and Denver, and seek the support of foundations committed to summer learning and teacher diversity.